cscart/docs/en/developer_guide/api/entities/orders.rst

         -   IDs of the shipping methods.
     *   -   shipping
         -   *array*
-        -   An array with the data of the shipping methods used in the order.
+        -   The data of the shipping methods used in the order.
     *   -   shipping_id
         -   *integer*
         -   ID of the shipping method.